ProjectEntropy/contracts/README.md

 ```

 You need to be running a Ethereum node with RPC enabled for Truffle to connect.
 In this example, we are just running it with [testrpc](https://github.com/ethereumjs/testrpc), which is a in-memory RPC enabled node written in JS, that is very fast for development and testing.
 This can be run also on a private blockchain running with [geth](https://github.com/ethereum/go-ethereum), the Ethereum testnet or the mainnet.
 See [Truffle network configuration](http://truffleframework.com/docs/advanced/networks) for more info.

+To run the EntropyTestnet and connect to it with something expecting geth, run:

+    $ parity --chain ./entropy_testnet_chainspec.json --geth

 ## Testing